devojyoti96/solstar/README.md

 ## 🙌 Acknowledgments

 - Developed by the **Devojyoti Kansabanik** and **Surajit Mondal**.
-- Inspired by cutting-edge advancements in GHz solar radio spectral analysis.
+- Inspired by cutting-edge advancements in GHz solar radio spectroscopic imaging and analysis.

 ---